It’s going to feel like -30 in Connecticut. How to stay safe

 Thursday is the day to get your house and car ready for severe conditions.

-Governor Ned Lamont activated the state’s severe cold weather protocol will be in effect from noon on Thursday through noon on Sunday, Feb.
+The state’s severe cold weather protocol is in effect from noon on Thursday through noon on Sunday, Feb.
 5.

 During a severe weather protocol, state agencies and municipalities coordinate with United Way 2-1-1 and shelters so that vulnerable populations are safe.